SridharKumarN/SRE-Automation/README.md

     3. Remove all the files from oldest files to 24hrs. (i.e delete one day file)
     4. Loop the same process untill 90% below observed.
     5. Cron the job daily once or twice based on log flow.

+ III.
+Way to disable Root access directly via SSH  and provide sudo access can be applied using Ansible Automation.
+Readme added as well